 At TLO we want you to understand our foundational principles.
 We want you to be aware of the precepts we're using and the models we're acting on.
-We especially want you to be thoroughly familiar with the ways in which the developmental and transformational services we're offering you are based on these principles, precepts, and models.
+We especially want you to be familiar with the ways in which the developmental and transformational services we're offering you are based on these principles, precepts, and models.

-What follows below then are the ideas and concepts that I believe best characterizes TLO's approach to Thought Partnering.
+What follows below are the ideas and concepts that I believe best characterizes TLO's approach to Thought Partnering.
 In particular, I want to offer you three subjects for your consideration as fundamental Thought Partnering concepts and principles:

 Threshold Concepts - Basic Principles - Key Expectation